Disney World Rope Drop: Why It is Important to Arrive Before the Disney Theme Parks Open

 It is so much better to arrive early and take a mid-day break than to arrive late and get in line behind everyone else.
 During summer months, it is great if you can get to the parks at least 30 minutes prior to park opening, though 45 minutes is better.

 Wondering if it really makes a difference?
-Here are a list of stand-by times at Space Mountain at Magic Kingdom for March 12, 2016.
-On a scale of one-to-ten, the crowds were a seven (7) which is moderately high but not peak level.
+Here are a list of stand-by times at Space Mountain at Magic Kingdom for a day where, on a scale of one-to-ten, the crowds were a seven (7) which is moderately high but not peak level.

 Space Mountain Stand-by Times: